The Proceedings of the Friesian

 Many of Nelson's students became refugees during World War II, including Julius Kraft, who had first fled Nazi Germany to teach at the University of Utrecht in the Netherlands and then happened to find himself in the United States when the War broke out.
 After the War, Kraft taught in the United States and then was in London between 1954 and 1957, renewing his relationship with Karl Popper.
 Then, despite having lost both his parents in the Nazi Holocaust, Kraft returned to Germany and took up teaching again at the University of Frankfurt, which he had left in 1933.
 Popper, on the other hand, turned down German teaching offers and refused to return to Austria.
 It was also in 1957 (December) that Kraft founded the journal Ratio, with both English and German editions, trusting in the Liberal inspiration of the English tradition.
 Ratio ran to six issues (three volumes) under Kraft's editorship, before his untimely (again!) death in 1960.

 Meanwhile, L.H.
 Grunebaum, another from Nelson's circle, oversaw, through the "Leonard Nelson Foundation" ("to keep before and make available to the public and to perpetuate the ethical and pedagogical ideals and ideas of Leonard Nelson..."), the translation and publication in the United States of two books containing Nelson's works, Socratic Method and Critical Philosophy [Yale, 1949; Dover, 1965; Kissinger Publishing, 2008], and the System of Ethics [Yale, 1956].
 Nelson's great Critique of Practical Reason (Kritik der praktischen Vernunft) was also translated but never published.
-Copies of the manuscript translation, however, were bound and made available in 1970.
+Copies of the manuscript translation, however, were bound and made available in 1970 -- which I was reading while a graduate student at the University of Hawai'i in that year.

 Grunebaum's effort, although sustained and attracting some attention at the time in academic philosophy -- Brand Blanshard (1892-1987), at Yale, wrote a Foreword to Socratic Method and Critical Philosphy, as H.J.
-(Herbert James) Paton (1887-1969), at Oxford, did for the System of Ethics -- nevertheless seems to have resulted in little real enthusiasm and no permanent effect, except to attract the attention of the publisher and editor of this journal, who himself did not conduct or enjoy what could be called a conventional career in philosophy, despite teaching the subject for twenty-two years.
+(Herbert James) Paton (1887-1969), at Oxford, did for the System of Ethics -- nevertheless seems to have resulted in little real enthusiasm and no permanent effect, except to attract the attention of the publisher and editor of this journal, who himself did not conduct or enjoy what could be called a conventional career in philosophy, despite teaching the subject for twenty-two years at Los Angeles Valley College.

 Ratio may be considered to be the "Third Series" of the Proceedings of the Friesian School.
 Although it merely claimed to continue "in a new form philosophical aims pursued with uncommon seriousness and courage in the Abhandlungen der Fries'schen Schule," it initially featured several key articles by Kraft, by Popper, and by people from Nelson's circle, such as Gustav Heckmann, Paul Bernays, and Stephen Körner.
 Under the subsequent editorship of Körner himself, Ratio, with the occasional piece about Nelson, began to function as a mainstream philosophy journal.
 The German edition was financed by Nelson's Philosophisch-Politische Akademie e.V., which has continued under some of Nelson's students and their successors as a center for interest in Socratic Method, philosophy of mathematics, politics, and other issues -- although, with a trendy German leftism, not acknowledging the importance of figures like Otto and Hayek for the Friesian tradition.